CooperBernard/Command-Line-Bash/README.md

 Major Assignment 2 - Group 13\
 Cooper Bernard and 3 peers

+I was responsible for
+- main.*
+- new-alias.*
+- new-myhistory.*

 Design Overview:

 The program is intended to be a bash interface within the command line to execute simple commands typed by the user, following specific syntax.
 The program can also execute commands from a batch file, provided the file path is given as a command line argument.